 There are many steps involved in becoming a Certified Nursing Assistant, or CNA, in Houston.
-Before you can do anything else, you must complete an approved and accredited CNA training program.
+Before you can do anything else, you must complete an approved CNA program.
 A wide array of such programs are offered in and around Houston, so it should be fairly easy for you to find one that works for you.
-Most CNA programs consist of classroom instruction and labs as well as clinical training.
+Most CNA programs consist of classroom instruction and labs as well as clinical preparation.
 The reason for this is the state certification exam includes a written portion and a skills portion.
 For the latter, you must demonstrate your proficiency with various skills.
 Choosing the right Houston CNA program is imperative, so it pays to take your time.

-Top 4 Houston CNA Training Programs
+Top 4 Houston CNA Programs

 As in most metro areas, CNA programs in Houston vary considerably in terms of duration, cost, and other attributes.
 Like most people, you probably have specific requirements when it comes to scheduling and finances, so it pays to investigate as many different programs in the area as you can.
-Taking a closer look at the most popular CNA training programs in Houston is an excellent first step.
+Taking a closer look at popular CNA programs in Houston is an excellent first step.
 It could very well be that one of these programs is perfectly suited for you.

 - Pima Medical Institute - With its location right in downtown Houston, Pima Medical Institute is a convenient option for anyone who lives or works in the city.
-The school offers a Nursing Assistant/Nurse Aide Program that is among the most popular in the area.
+The school offers a Nursing Assistant/Nurse Aide Program that is among the popular in the area.
 It takes around six weeks to complete, so you won't have to wait long before taking the certification exam.
-The program is broken up into the following components: 37.5 hours of labs, 57.5 hours of theory, and 40 hours of clinical training.
-For the latter, you will complete hands-on training at local nursing homes and other facilities.
+The program is broken up into the following components: 37.5 hours of labs, 57.5 hours of theory, and 40 hours of clinical preparation.
+For the latter, you will complete hands-on education at local nursing homes and other facilities.

 - Texas Health School - Another school that's located in downtown Houston is Texas Health School.
 It makes the list thanks to its Nurse Aide Program, which is approved by the Texas Department of Aging and Disability Services.
 Upon completing the program and passing the certification exam, you will be placed on the Texas Nurse Aide Registry and will be qualified to apply for CNA jobs throughout the state of Texas.
-This program is 100 hours in length, and it's broken up into 60 hours of classroom labs and instruction and 40 hours of clinical training at local healthcare facilities.
+This program is 100 hours in length, and it's broken up into 60 hours of classroom labs and instruction and 40 hours of clinical preparation at local healthcare facilities.